adarshramakrishna/geeksforgeeks/README.md

 ## License

 The content in the books *doesn't* belong to me.
-I created the books so other people and me can read them offline on iPad or Kindle, and for a better reading experience.
+I created the books so other people and me can read them offline on iPad or Kindle, and (hopefully) for a better reading experience.

 The content on geeksforgeeks.org is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
-See the license [here][7]
+See the license [here][7].

 The content on `leetcode` belongs to the site.

 The code in this project is licensed under Apache License, Version 2.0.
-See the license [here][8]
+See the license [here][8].

 ## Authors

-Jing Zhou, gnijuohz at gmail.com
+Jing Zhou, gnijuohz at gmail.com.

 [1]:http://www.geeksforgeeks.org/